Claybank Brick Plant: Geology

 Nestled in the Dirt Hills of southern Saskatchewan, the Claybank Brick Plant used clay from the nearby Massold Clay Canyons.
 The Dirt Hills, the result of Pleistocene glacial action, overlay the Whitemud Formation.
 The Whitemud geological formation, formed in the late Cretaceous period and found throughout the plains of southern Saskatchewan, south-eastern and south-central Alberta, is a source of high-quality refractory clay; white kaolinitic and bentonitic clays.
 Claybank itself is home to two main types of clay; white and grey in colour which possess different properties, valuable in producing bricks for various purposes.

 Claybank Brick Plant National Historic Site Activities

 The plant is currently open for tours seven days per week from June to the end of August.
 Self-guided tours operate all day and special guided tours are available daily at 10:30 and 1:30.
 In addition, school and group tours are available upon request.
-The Bunkhouse Cafe and Gift Shop are located in the interpretive centre where fresh, homemade food and baking can be found, in addition to Saskatchewan souvenirs and local crafts.
+The Bunkhouse Café and Gift Shop are located in the interpretive centre where fresh, homemade food and baking can be found, in addition to Saskatchewan souvenirs and local crafts.
 The Claybank Brick Plant Annual Heritage Event takes place the last Sunday of June.